TokenChingy/pytasking/README.md

 - Python 3.5+

-*There are no external module dependencies outside of the standard library however, if you'd like to take advantage of `uvloop`, you can install that and the `multitasking` library will use it automatically (Only available on Linux/MacOS).*
+*There are no external module dependencies outside of the standard library however, if you'd like to take advantage of `uvloop`, you can install that and the `pytasking` library will use it automatically (Only available on Linux/MacOS).*

 ## Usage

-- Include the directory `multitasking` in your project root directory.
+- Include the directory `pytasking` in your project root directory.
 - If on Linux/MacOS; run `python -m pip install -r requirements.txt`.

 A basic python example: